cairo-book/cairo-book/src/ch01-01-installation.md

 curl --proto '=https' --tlsv1.2 -sSf https://docs.swmansion.com/scarb/install.sh | sh
 ```

-- In both cases, you can verify installation by running the following command in a new terminal session, it should print both Scarb and Cairo language versions, e.g:
+- In both cases, you can verify installation by running the following command in a new terminal session, it should print Scarb, Cairo and Sierra language versions, e.g:

 ```bash
 $ scarb --version